 Digital security, especially in hospitals, is just as important as physical security.
 This isn't generally a blocker for solutions but rather a point of discussion.
 Be ready to clarify data storage or collection especially in regard to regulations like HIPAA.
 (Don't forget, proximity information can also help safeguard data against inappropriate usage.)
 Expect a little caution from IT--it's their job!

 Your choice of a solution provider can make a significant difference in your satisfaction and innovation success.
 There are many service providers out there, so how do you choose the right one?
 Let’s start with the basics.
 In the Bluetooth sphere, solution providers usually differ in the type of services they provide, i.e. real-time asset tracking or indoor navigation.
 They can also differ in beacons they use and kind of support they provide.
 Some of them even specialize in certain verticals, like healthcare.
 Proven results and real-world use cases are always a good start to get to know different solution providers and their previous projects.

-Now, it’s time to back to the beginning: Step 1, the problem and desired ROI.
+Now, it’s time to back to the beginning: Step 1, the problem and desired ROI on smart workplaces.
 Let’s re-evaluate your choices.
 Will the resulting solution solve your defined problem?
 Is it secure?
 Taking into accounts costs and reasonable expectations, can you expect the ROI you initially predicted?